matecsaj/ebay_rest/CODE_OF_CONDUCT.md

 ## Our Pledge

 We, as contributors and maintainers, pledge to foster an open, inclusive, and harassment-free community.
-We are committed to ensuring that participation in this project is welcoming for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+We are committed to making participation in this project welcoming for everyone—regardless of age, body size, disability, ethnicity, gender identity or expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual orientation and identity.

 ## Our Standards